kenjennings/Atari-Breakout76/README.md

 Note that in the arcade game there are labels painted in yellow on the glass over the display indicating which value is the Player number, and the Ball Counter.
 This should be duplicated in the game as graphics/text on the screen to meaningfully label the numbers.

 **COLOR**:
 The game is output only in black and white video.
 Colored plastic strips placed horizontally on the screen over the Bricks add "color" to the display.
 Every pair of Brick rows is provided a different color.
-From top to bottom: red, orange, yellow, green.
+From top to bottom: red, orange, greern, yellow.
 A blue plastic overlay is provided for the Paddle's row.
 Below is the color representation from an emulator.
 The horizontal red line near the bottom of the screen is from the YouTube video player and is not part of the game:

 ![Game Color Pixels](breakout_color.jpg?raw=true "Game Color Pixels")